Leeds's 2024 population is now estimated at 535,972. In 2001, the population of Leeds was 445,260.

 Between 2001 and 2011, Leeds grew by 5%.
 This is not the highest population growth in the country, but it is a healthy level of growth.
-It also represents the largest growth in the city in a ten-year period since the census began in 1801.
+It also represents the largest growth in the city in ten years since the census began in 1801.
 Between 1991 and 2001, the city did not grow at all.

 It is predicted that, by 2033, Leeds will have a population between 930,000 and one million.